hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 ### Code and Design Documentation
 1. Is there clear documentation in the code itself?
+* Yes, in some files there are tons of clear documentation; however, in other files there isn't all that much.
 <br>

 1. Is there documentation about the design?
+* Yes, there is a matter of fact documentation concerning the design.
+Some design philosophies include "don't repeat youself" and "explicit is better than implicit."
 <br>